ShikaSD/compose-testbed/README.md

 # Compose browser demos

-This is a demo of Compose running in the browser using Kotlin/JS and original compiler.
+This is a demo of Compose running in the browser using Kotlin/JS and Kotlin/Native with the original compiler.
 The API here is not representative of anything final (actually, almost non-existent), so feel free to play with it and come up with anything on your own.
 Compiler plugin is **NOT QUITE STABLE** yet, if you encounter any bugs/crashes, please report :).

-**NOTE:** this is not an "official" Compose/JS implementation from JB/Google, but just an example to play/experiment with.

 ## Where to look?